AstroMined/debtonator/docs/progress.md

      - ✓ Updated TransactionService to use TransactionHistoryRepository
      - ✓ Updated cashflow/base.py to use repository pattern
      - ✓ Refactored metrics_service.py to fully use CashflowMetricsRepository
+     - ✓ Refactored AccountService to use BaseService and _get_repository
    - Implement repositories for medium-priority services (0%):
      - income_trends.py
      - payment_patterns.py